Lepcha language

-Lepcha language, or Róng language (Lepcha: ᰛᰩᰵᰛᰧᰵᰶ; Róng ríng), is a Himalayish language spoken by the Lepcha people in Sikkim, India and parts of West Bengal, Nepal and Bhutan.
+Lepcha language, or Róng language (Lepcha: ᰛᰩᰵᰛᰧᰵᰶ; Róng ríng), is a Tibeto-Burman language spoken by the Lepcha people in Sikkim, India and parts of West Bengal, Nepal, and Bhutan.

-Despite spirited attempts to preserve the language, Lepcha has already effectively been lost everywhere in favour of Nepali.

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) lists Lepcha as an endangered language with the following characterization:

-The Lepcha language is spoken in Sikkim and Darjeeling district in West Bengal of India.
-The 1991 Indian census counted 39,342 speakers of Lepcha.
-Lepcha is considered to be one of the indigenous languages of the area in which it is spoken.
-Unlike most other languages of the Himalayas, the Lepcha people have their own indigenous script (the world's largest collection of old Lepcha manuscripts is kept in Leiden, with over 180 Lepcha books).

-Lepcha is the language of instruction in some schools in Sikkim.
-In comparison to other Tibeto-Burman languages, it has been given considerable attention in the literature.
-Nevertheless, many important aspects of the Lepcha language and culture still remain undescribed.

-There are very few remaining households where the younger generation actively speaks the language, and these households are few and far between.
-The entire Lepcha area is bilingual.
-Revitalization efforts are minimum and have had no major impact in conserving the language where it was indigenously spoken.
-Dwindling population and culture loss have rendered the use of Lepcha superficial and it's importance has remained confined to only where cultural and ceremonial activities where it is required as a part of a tradition is endured.

 Population

 Lepcha is spoken by minorities in the Indian states of Sikkim and West Bengal, as well as parts of Nepal and Bhutan.
 Where it is spoken, it is considered to be an aboriginal language, pre-dating the arrival of the Tibetan languages (Sikkimese, Dzongkha, and others) and more recent Nepali language.
 Lepcha speakers comprise four distinct communities: the Renjóngmú of Sikkim; the Támsángmú of Kalimpong, Kurseong, and Mirik; the ʔilámmú of Ilam District, Nepal; and the Promú of southwestern Bhutan.
 Lepcha-speaking groups in India are larger than those in Nepal and Bhutan.

 The Indian census reported 50,000 Lepcha speakers, however the number of native Lepcha speakers in India may be closer to 30,000.

+Endangerment

+Since the 1650s, Lepcha has been an endangered language due to the encroachment of Lepcha spheres of life by Tibetan and later Nepali.
+By 1951, 72% of Lepchas were bilingual in Lepcha and Nepali, the latter of which had become the lingua franca of the community.
+No monolingual Lepcha speakers were recorded, and 20% of Lepchas could only speak Nepali.
+Transmission of Lepcha to younger generations has been hindered by primary schools teaching exclusively in Nepali, leading to Lepcha only being learned later in life.

+Marriages into Nepali-speaking families, central government promotion of Hindi and an increasing interest in English among the younger generations have also been cited as significant pressures against Lepcha.